pereznetworks/Library-Manager/README.md

 ## Project Update 21:

-  Create and Update for Patron, Books DONE
+  Create and Update for Patron, Books and Loans DONE

-    need to finish Update for Loans...

-    which is the return book/loan action button
+    can create new patron, new loan and new book

-    can update loan or return book
+    can update patron and book and loan, which is return book

     return book action button now reusable